ipetkov/crane/docs/API.md

   - Default value: `""`
 * `trunkIndexPath` A path to the index.html of your trunk project
   - Default value: `"./index.html"`
+* `wasm-bindgen-cli` The package used to satisfy the `wasm-bindgen-cli` dependency of `trunk`, the version used here must match the version of `wasm-bindgen` in the `Cargo.lock` file of your project *exactly*.
+  - Default value: `pkgs.wasm-bindgen-cli`

 #### Remove attributes